Rachel Sherman (sociologist)

-Rachel Sherman (born June 7, 1970) is an associate professor of sociology at the New School for Social Research.
-Her first book, Class Acts: Service and Inequality in Luxury Hotels (University of California Press, 2007), analyzes how workers, guests, and managers in luxury hotels make sense of and negotiate class inequalities that marked their relationships.
-Her second book, Uneasy Street: The Anxieties of Affluence (Princeton University Press, 2017), explores the lived experience of privilege among wealthy and affluent parents in New York City.
+Rachel Sherman (born June 7, 1970) is a professor of sociology at the New School for Social Research.
+Her first book, Class Acts: Service and Inequality in Luxury Hotels (University of California Press, 2007), analyzes how workers, guests, and managers in luxury hotels make sense of and negotiate class inequalities that mark their relationships.
+Her second book, Uneasy Street: The Anxieties of Affluence (Princeton University Press, 2017), explores the lived experience of privilege among wealthy parents in New York City.

-Education
+Education and career

 Sherman obtained her bachelor's degree in Development Studies from Brown University.
 She received a master's degree and Ph.D. in sociology from the University of California, Berkeley.

-Career

-Prior to serving at The New School for Social Research, Sherman was an assistant professor in the Sociology Department of Yale University.
+Prior to joining the New School for Social Research, she was an assistant professor in the Sociology Department of Yale University.

 Research

 Sherman studies "how and why unequal social relations are reproduced, legitimated, and contested, and in how these processes are embedded in cultural vocabularies of identity, interaction, and entitlement.
 Her research interests include: social class, culture, service work, social movements, and qualitative methods.

-Sherman's first book, Class Acts: Service and Inequality in Luxury Hotels, analyzes the production and consumption of luxury service work.
+Her first book Class Acts: Service and Inequality in Luxury Hotels, which grew out of her Ph.D. dissertation, analyzes the production and consumption of luxury service work.
 Drawing on participant observation, Sherman "goes behind the scenes in two urban luxury hotels to give a nuanced picture of the workers who care for and cater to wealthy guests by providing seemingly unlimited personal attention."
-She finds that the interactions between service workers and wealthy guests normalize inequality.
+She finds that the interactions between service workers and wealthy guests normalize their class inequality.

-In Uneasy Street: the Anxieties of Affluence, Sherman shifts her perspective to wealthy and affluent parents in New York City.
-Over the course of fifty in-depth interviews, "including hedge fund financiers and corporate lawyers, professors and artists, and stay-at-home mothers," Sherman investigates aspirations and lifestyle choices, revealing a nuanced picture of their self-description in an increasingly unequal society.
+In Uneasy Street: the Anxieties of Affluence, Sherman shifts her perspective to well-to-do parents in New York City.
+Over the course of fifty interviews, "including hedge fund financiers and corporate lawyers, professors and artists, and stay-at-home mothers," she investigates aspirations and lifestyle choices, revealing the self-image of the affluent in an increasingly unequal society.

-In addition to her extensive scholarship, Sherman teaches at The New School for Social Research and Eugene Lang College.
+In addition to her scholarship, Sherman teaches at the New School for Social Research and Eugene Lang College.